eerieA/cs234-2024/README.md

 ### By prev author

 These are preview of results produced by the original repo owner's work on these assignments.
-Said owner seems to be a PhD at @gatech so these are probably very good references.
+Said owner seems to be a PhD who studied [@gatech](https://github.com/gatech) so these are probably very good references.

 #### A1_P4: RiverSwim MDP